blytkerchan/blytkerchan.github.io/_posts/2010-12-03-event-driven-software-step-1-select.markdown

 ---
 author: rlc
+categories:
+- Networking
+- Event-driven software design
+- Socket programming
+- C programming
+- C++ programming
+- Synchronous multiplexing
+- Observer pattern
 comments: true
 date: 2010-12-03 04:12:04+00:00
 layout: post
-title: "Event-driven software, step 1: select"
-wordpress_id: 1137
-categories:
-  - C++ for the self-taught
 tags:
 - event-driven
 - Posts that need to be re-tagged (WIP)
 - software
+title: 'Event-driven software, step 1: select'
+wordpress_id: 1137
 ---

 In this installment, we will look at the basic networking functions and start looking at event-driven software design.
 Starring in this installment will be the `select` function.